Why firms need financing can vary, from expanding locations to hiring staff to financing renovations.

 Many business owners turn to financing to help with operating expenses, including advertising, payroll, rent, utilities and inventory costs.
 While there are many financing options out there, some entrepreneurs turn to working capital loans for a one-time infusion of cash.

-For those seeking a flexible cushion that can be accessed as needed, a business lines of credit is another popular alternative.
+For those seeking a flexible cushion that can be accessed as needed, a business line of credit is another popular alternative.

 6. Pay for an Emergency Expense